The amount of data used by financial middlemen is increasing by leaps and bounds.

-As a result, artificial intelligence (AI) and machine learning (ML) successfully applied in computer science and other spheres in the past have now become a new trend of FinTech.
+As a result, artificial intelligence (AI) and machine learning (ML) successfully applied in computer science and other spheres in the past have now become a new trend in financial technology solutions.

 Artificial Intelligence is a scientific approach implying that machines perform complicated tasks by mimicking the cognitive activity of humans.

 It is about modelling such functions of human minds as “learning, “problem-solving and “decision-making.